anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The ietf-voucher-request:voucher is extended with additional parameters:

-* agent-provided-proximity-registrar-cert: MUST be included and contains the base64-encoded registrar LDevID certificate (provided as PVR trigger parameter by the registrar-agent).
+* agent-provided-proximity-registrar-cert: MUST be included and contains the base64-encoded registrar LDevID certificate (provided as PVR trigger parameter by the Registrar-Agent).

-* agent-signed-data: MUST contain the base64-encoded agent-signed-data (as defined in {{asd}}) and provided as a PVR trigger parameter by the registrar-agent.
+* agent-signed-data: MUST contain the base64-encoded agent-signed-data (as defined in {{asd}}) and provided as a PVR trigger parameter by the Registrar-Agent.

 The enhancements of the YANG module for the ietf-voucher-request with these new leaves are defined in {{I-D.ietf-anima-rfc8366bis}}.